wp-plugins/oauth2-provider/readme.txt

 == Description ==

-This plugin is a a full OAuth 2.0 authorization server/provider for WordPress.
+This plugin is a full OAuth 2.0 authorization server/provider for WordPress.
 The goal of WP OAuth Server is to provide an easy to use authorization method that 3rd party platforms can use to securely authorize users from your WordPress site.

 = Features =